Laurel Cottage – a dream of a garden

 “I don’t make things easy for myself.
 It’s not a low maintenance garden but it’s the most brilliant stress reliever I know.
 As a freelancer I can pop home between clients and work in the garden and Louise is usually with me too, it’s a joint effort.

 “We can’t believe the opportunity we’ve been given – buying this house and being accepted by the National Garden Scheme – it’s an ambition realised.
-And we can’t wait to welcome visitors this summer.”
+And we can’t wait to welcome visitors.”

-Laurel Cottage, Manuden, Bishop’s Stortford, Essex opens on Sunday 22 May and again on Sunday 24 July.
+Laurel Cottage, Manuden, Bishop’s Stortford, Essex opens on Saturday 2 and Sunday 3 December for a seasonal visit with mulled wine.
 For more information click here: https://findagarden.ngs.org.uk/garden/43001/laurel-cottage